SummerSigh/TheVrMLEyeToolbox/Pupil3dDetector/Readme.md

 We can also improve the predictions of RANSAC by excluding all false posotives outside the eyeball

-*How do I use this?*

-Please refer to RANSAC3d.py for an implemetation example

 __How do I use this?__

 This Algorithm requries 2 main parameters to be set to work

 1. On line 92 please set cv2.VideoCapture() to your desiered source